"Quality programs for Black children must incorporate factors that ensure esteem and respect for oneself and one's heritage."

-For 38 years, NBCDI was led by Evelyn K. Moore, who got her start as a teacher in the ground-breaking Perry Pre-school/High Scope program, which became the model for Head Start.
+NBCDI’s first leader was Evelyn K. Moore, who led our organization for 38 years.
+Ms. Moore started her career as a teacher in the ground-breaking Perry Pre-school/High Scope program, which became the model for the federal Head Start early childhood education program.
 She has dedicated her entire professional career to improving outcomes for our society’s most vulnerable children.
-Her leadership was followed by that of renowned early childhood educator, writer and leader, Carol Brunson Day, who led NBCDI from 2007 to 2011.
-Dr. Felicia DeHaney served as President and CEO from 2011 to 2014 when she joined the Kellogg Foundation in Battle Creek, Michigan, as Director of Education and Learning Programs.
+Dr. Carol Brunson Day, a renowned early childhood educator, writer and leader, headed NBCDI next, serving as President and CEO from 2007 to 2011.
+Dr. Felicia DeHaney served as President and CEO from 2011 to 2014 when she joined the W.K.
+Kellogg Foundation in Battle Creek, Michigan, as Director of Education and Learning Programs.

 Cindra Taylor, former President of BCDI-Atlanta and a former member of NBCDI’s Board of Directors, served as Interim President and CEO before Tobeka G. Green took the helm as President and CEO in September 2014, serving until August 2020.
 Cemeré James, who previously led NBCDI’s policy team for four years as Vice President, now serves as our Interim President and CEO.

 Over the years, NBCDI’s mission has benefited millions of children and their families.
 As a leading organization working on behalf of Black children, our future is about growth and sustainability, forging new boundaries, and promoting strengths-based programs and policies that lift up our children in the context of their families, communities and cultures.